raleel/cfi-srd/0001_Characters.md

 ### Action Points

-How often a character can act in a Combat Round (page XX) is determined by Action Points.
+How often a character can act in a [Combat Round](0008_Combat.md?id=combat-rounds) is determined by Action Points.
 Starting characters begin with 2 Action Points but gain more as they rise in Rank.
 See the relevant Class Advancement Tables for details.

 ### Damage Modifier